gkuznetsovru/Wordpress-Portfolio-on-Bootstrap/README.md

-Bootstrap 4 on Wordpress
+Wordpress Portfolio on Bootstrap 4
 ===========
-Bootstrap 4 on WordPress is a blank bootstrap 4 ready WordPress theme.

-For the full documentation visit the [Bootstrap 4 on WordPress](http://bootstrap4onwordpress.babobski.nl/) website.
+WordPress theme for Portfolio.